bahorn/bphage/README.md

 ### Finding PLT entries.

-todo
+Looking through the relocations, looking for one that involves the target symbols.
+We get the GOT entry this way.

 ### Using `dlopen()` and `dlsym()`

-todo
+I prefixed the payload with psuedo PLT entries that call the symbols we found relatively.

 ### An interesting payload

-todo, just libssl to open a do HTTPS.
+Just using libssl to open a do HTTPS.

-### Porting to C, making smol
+### Porting to asm, making smol

 todo, using memfd, fexecve trick to execute.